-All Supervisory Board Members receive fixed and variable remuneration for every full year of Supervisory Board membership.
+All Supervisory Board Members receive fixed and variable remuneration for every full business year of Supervisory Board membership.
 Supervisory Board members joining during the course of the financial year receive pro rata fixed and variable remuneration for their actual time served on the board.
-Fixed remuneration is € 10 thousand per Supervisory Board member per year.
+Fixed remuneration is € 10,000.00 per Supervisory Board member per year.
 The Chairman of the Supervisory Board receives double and his Deputy one and a half times the fixed remuneration.
 Variable remuneration is comprised of two components.
 Per Supervisory Board member and per year it amounts to:

-- € 250.00 per full cent of the dividend distributed to shareholders for each of the Company's no-par value shares in the corresponding financial year, and - € 1,000.00 per € 1 million of average positive EBIT recorded.
-Average EBIT are calculated over a rolling three-year period on the basis of the Company's audited and approved IFRS consolidated financial statements for the three most recent financial years.
+€ 250.00 per full cent of the dividend distributed to shareholders for each of the company's no-par value shares in the corresponding financial year, and € 1,000.00 per € 1 million of average positive EBIT recorded.
+Average EBIT are calculated over a rolling three-year period on the basis of the company's audited and approved IFRS consolidated financial statements for the three most recent financial years.

 The Chairman of the Supervisory Board receives double and his Deputy one and a half times the variable remuneration.
-Total variable remuneration is limited to seven tenth of annual fixed remuneration.
+Total variable remuneration is limited to seven tenths of annual fixed remuneration.

-Remuneration of the members of the Supervisory Board in the 2011 financial year is as follows:
+Remuneration of the members of the Supervisory Board in the 2013 financial year was as follows:

-Supervisory Board Fixed Remun- eration 2011 K€ Variable Remun- eration 2011 1) K€ Total Remun- eration 2011 K€
+Supervisory Board Fixed Remuneration 2013 Variable Remuneration 201311 K€ Total Re- muneration 2013 K€

-Bernd Hackmann 20 14 34
+Bernd Hackmann 20.0 14.0 34.0

-Klaus Friedland 15 10.5 25.5
+Klaus Friedland 15.0 10.5 25.5

-Prof. Dr. Claus- Eberhard Liedtke 10 7 17
+Prof. Dr Claus- Eberhard Liedtke 10.0 7.0 17.0

-Total 45 31.5 76.5
+Total 45.0 31.5 76.5

-1) max.
+1) maximum

-Remuneration of the members of the Supervisory Board in the 2012 financial year is as follows:
+Remuneration of the members of the Supervisory Board in the 2014 financial year is as follows:

-Supervisory Board Fixed Remun- eration 2012 K€ Variable Remun- eration 2012 1) K€ Total Remun- eration 2012 K€

-Bernd Hackmann 20 14 34

-Klaus Friedland 15 10.5 25.5

-Prof. Dr. Claus- Eberhard Liedtke 10 7 17

-Total 45 31.5 76.5
+Supervisory Board Start and leaving date 2014 Fixed Remu- neration 2014 K€ Variable Remune- ration 201411 K€ Total remune- ration 2014 K€ Bernd Hackmann 20.0 14.0 34.0 Klaus Friedland 15.0 10.5 25.5 Prof. Dr Claus- Eberhard Liedtke Until 27 May 2014 4.0 2.8 6.8 Prof. Dr Ludger Overmeyer As of 27 May 2014 6.0 4.2 10.2 Total 45.0 31.5 76.5

-1)
+1) maximum

-The amount of variable remuneration for fiscal year 2012 is in part dependent on the dividends paid to shareholders and is therefore subject to a corresponding resolution by the Annual Shareholders' Meeting on the appropriation of the net retained profits from the past fiscal year.
+The amount of variable remuneration for financial year 2014 is in part dependent on the dividends paid to shareholders and is therefore subject to a corresponding resolution by the Annual Shareholders' Meeting on the appropriation of the net retained profits from the past financial year.

-The Supervisory Board members received no remuneration or benefits from the Company for personal services rendered, such as consulting or brokerage services.
+The Supervisory Board members received no remuneration or benefits from the company for personal services rendered, such as consulting or brokerage services.